 Specialized S-Works Turbo RapidAir

-Specialized’s S-Works Turbo RapidAir are excellent performers on the right wheels.
+The Specialized S-Works Turbo RapidAir tubeless tires are excellent performers at the right pressures on the right wheels.

-The RapidAir tires are a bit pricey, $20/tire more than the average model in this category and $45/tire more than the lowest-priced ones.
+The RapidAir tires are a bit pricey, $20/tire more than the average model in this category and $40/tire more than the lowest-priced ones.
 That said, compared to all the other stuff we spend money on to feed our cycling habit, I’d happily pay this extra amount for the speed and road feel the RapidAirs offer on the right set of wheels.

-Hutchinson Fusion 5 Performance 11Storm Road Tubeless – Best Value
+Hutchinson Fusion 5 Performance 11Storm Road Tubeless